vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

          is a "No" answer.
 You can ask questions like, "Are these values the same?", "Are these values different?", "Is this value less than this other value?", or "Is this value equal to or larger than this other value?"

-**EXERCISE** 2-6
+**EXERCISE** 2-5, 2-6

 **SAY**: Now you've done some programming.
 And your computer has done some computing.
 You've earned a break.
          I'll start again in 10 minutes.
 If you have questions during the break, one of your instructors will be here.
-         If at any point you feel lost or left behind please tell Tuur or myself either in the public chat or by private message.
+         If at any point you feel lost or left behind please tell one of us instructors, either in the public chat or by private message.
 We have a lot to cover and many (if not all) of the concepts we talk about will be new to you.
 There is no shame in asking for help.
 Because we're not all in a room together we cannot see if you are struggling or not.